-Students are therefore asked not to produce or listen to music which does not edify--such as hard rock.
-As with other areas of life, one's listening habits may need to be changed for the sake of positive Christian influence.
+Students are therefore asked not to produce or listen to music which does not edify-such as hard rock.
+As with other areas of life, one's listening habits must be disciplined for the sake of positive Christian development and influence.